Kursk Oblast: Education

-The territory of Kursk Oblast was the region in which the 4th leader of the USSR, Nikita Khrushchev, was born.

 Politics

 During the Soviet period, the high authority in the oblast was shared between three persons: The first secretary of the Kursk CPSU Committee (who in reality had the biggest authority), the chairman of the oblast Soviet (legislative power), and the Chairman of the oblast Executive Committee (executive power).
 In 1991, CPSU lost power, and the head of the Oblast administration, and eventually the governor was appointed/elected alongside elected regional parliament.

 The Charter of Kursk Oblast is the fundamental law of the region.
 The Kursk Oblast Duma is the province's standing legislative (representative) body.
 The Legislative Assembly exercises its authority by passing laws, resolutions, and other legal acts and by supervising the implementation and observance of the laws and other legal acts passed by it.
 The highest executive body is the Oblast Government, which includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day to day matters of the province.
 The Oblast administration supports the activities of the Governor who is the highest official and acts as guarantor of the observance of the oblast Charter in accordance with the Constitution of Russia.

-The center-right pro-government United Russia Party and the left Communist Party of the Russian Federation are Kursk Oblast's major political parties.
+The pro-government United Russia Party and the Communist Party of the Russian Federation are Kursk Oblast's major political parties.
 Traditionally, the Communist Party is the strongest in the Oblast's rural area.

 Economy

 Industry

 The oblast's industrial production dropped rapidly during the 1990s, as an industrial crisis was stimulated by the nationwide economic crisis which followed the collapse of the Soviet Union.
 However, by the end of the decade output was increasing.
 Moreover, the manufacturing sector, despite a sagging economy in the late 20th century, continues to account for about 40% of the oblast's GDP.
 The engineering, electric-power, metal-working, chemicals, and food processing are the dominant industries.

+The Mikhailovsky Mining Plant is one of the largest iron ore mining and processing facilities in Russia.

+The Kursk Nuclear Power Plant is one of the three biggest nuclear power plants in Russia and one of the four biggest electricity producers in the country.

 Agriculture

 Most of the main farming areas are used for natural pastures or cultivation, which involves mainly wheat, sugar beet, and fodder crops.
 The main categories of productive holdings are wheat farms, dairy farms, poultry farms, and beef cattle.
 Agricultural lands cover 23000 km2, or 77% of the oblast's territory.

+Kursk lies at the heart of Russia's Central Black Earth Region, so-named for its rich black soils.